 A lot of the symptoms of alcohol use, such as slurred speech, poor memory, and trouble sleeping, are similar to the symptoms of a concussion.
 However, behind the scenes, alcohol is affecting your brain in many different ways.
 One of the most noticeable ways that alcohol impacts your brain is by changing neurotransmitter levels.
 Imbalance amounts of GABA, adenosine, glutamate, and other neurotransmitters cause issues like decreased caution and increased emotional responses.
 Even a few sips of alcohol start interfering with usual brain activity.

-Alcohol is a type of neurotoxin, so it also directly harms the cells of your brain.
+Substance abuse with alcohol is a type of neurotoxin, so it also directly harms the cells of your brain.
 Using alcohol disrupts communication between cells of the brain.
 Repeatedly drinking large amounts of alcohol can also kill brain cells and stop your brain from regenerating tissue.
 Long-term alcoholics end up losing so much brain tissue that their brains are noticeably smaller than non-drinkers.

 Why It’s Dangerous to Drink With a Concussion